-Keep kids away:
+Keep kids away

 Not only the oscillating tool, keep your kids away from any type of power tools.
 A careful father will never allow his kids in the working area.
 It is a matter of common sense, think twice before you ask me why.

-Ensure the power switch is off:
+Ensure the power switch is off

 When you plug in the oscillating tool, make sure you have switched it off.
 Though these types of power tools come with enough safety options but paying a bit of attention will eliminate any type of farther risk.

-Never pull the cord directly:
+Never pull the cord directly

-In most of the cases, when you continue doing this, again and again, the end of the plug got loosen and causes leaks offering you a sweet electric shock when you go to plug it in next time.
+In most of the cases, when you continue doing this, again and again, the end of the plug got loosen and causes leaks.
+Its offering you a sweet electric shock when you go to plug it in next time.

-Be careful while changing blades:
+Be careful while changing blades

 Often you need to change the blade of the oscillating tool, more preciously when you switch to a different type of job.

-Repair Before Use Again:
+Repair before Use Again